Bert2Go/HPDevOne/README.md

 - [Removing & Replacing Parts by HP](https://www.youtube.com/watch?v=RkAOS9f5p1I) - Great find by [cutememe](https://www.reddit.com/r/System76/comments/wlpfrk/comment/ikf5oys/?utm_source=share&utm_medium=web2x&context=3)
 *Note: Even though this is for the HP EliteBook 845 G8 Notebook it can be fully applied to the HP Dev One, aside of a few exceptions/differences mentioned below.*
 List of exceptions/differences in this video that do NOT apply to the HP Dev One:
-  - The screws to open the case are not P1 Phillips-Head screws, they are Torx T5 screws for the HP Dev One.
+  - The screws on the HP Dev One are Torx T5 screws, not P1 Phillips-head screws
-  - The video shows a WAN module covered by a mylar shield, the HP Dev One does NOT have this piece of hardware
+  - The video shows a WAN module covered by a mylar shield, but the HP Dev One does NOT have this piece of hardware
-  - The video shows an NFC Board, the HP Dev One does NOT have this piece of hardware
+  - The video shows an NFC Board, but the HP Dev One does NOT have this piece of hardware
-  - The video shows a Smart Card Board, the HP Dev One does NOT have this piece of hardware
+  - The video shows a Smart Card Board, but the HP Dev One does NOT have this piece of hardware
-  - The video shows a Fingerprint Reader Board, the HP Dev One does NOT have this piece of hardware
+  - The video shows a Fingerprint Reader Board, but the HP Dev One does NOT have this piece of hardware

-### Series of two Videos about about the HP Dev One
+### Series of Videos about the HP Dev One

 - [HP Dev One Full Review (Part 1) - First Impressions: Hardware Overview, Software Integration & More!](https://www.youtube.com/watch?v=qF63-jT9_ZQ)
 - [HP Dev One Full Review (Part 2) - Upgrading RAM, Running Other Distros & More!](https://www.youtube.com/watch?v=zJotySEbj3o)